Fountains in Jerusalem

 circa 1266/1430 CE

-Sabil of Ibrahim Rumi (سبيل إبراهيم الرومي), at Haram al-Sharif (Temple Mount) also known as Sabil al-Basiri (سبيل البصيري) and Sabil Bab al-Nazir (سبيل باب الناظر), but according to the foundation inscription, the one who renovated it was Ibrahim al-Rumi in the Mamluk era, during the reign of Sultan al-Ashraf Sayf al-Din Barsbai, Eypt’s 9th Mamluk sultan.
+The Sebil of Ibrahim Rumi (سبيل إبراهيم الرومي), located inside the Haram al-Sharif (Temple Mount) complex is also known as Sabil al-Basiri (سبيل البصيري) and Sabil Bab al-Nazir (سبيل باب الناظر).
+The current name of the sebil, according to the foundation inscription, is after Ibrahim al-Rumi, who renovated it in the Mamluk era, during the reign of Sultan al-Ashraf Sayf al-Din Barsbai, Eypt’s ninth Mamluk sultan.
+The design and construction of the fountain likely exhibited artistic and architectural elements typical of its time and place.

 circa 1460 CE

-Sabil Qaitbay (سبيل قايتباي), as seen from Dome of Rock platform, the Bab ul-Qattanin (Gate of Cotton Merchants) can be seen in the background.
-Originally constructed in 1455 on the orders of the Egyptian Sultan al-Ashraf Sayf ad-Din Enal.
-In 1482, however, Sultan Qaitbay had it rebuilt, and the structure is named after him.
+The Sebil Qaitbay (سبيل قايتباي) is located directly opposite the Bab ul-Qattanin (Gate of Cotton Merchants) inside the Haram al-Sharif complex.
+Originally constructed in 1455 CE on the orders of the Egyptian Sultan al-Ashraf Sayf ad-Din Enal.
+In 1482 CE, however, Sultan Qaitbay (the Mamluk ruler of Egypt during the fifteenth century CE) had it rebuilt, and the structure is named after him.
 The Sebil is fed by an old water cistern.

 circa 1527 CE